The Ancient Wisdom: A Brief Exploration of Greek Mythology

 1.3 The sons of Kronos

 Under Kronos’ command, Earth experienced a golden age, but the tranquility ended when the ruler was foretold that his reign would end at the hands of one of his children.
 Terrified, Kronos began to devour them as soon as they were born, holding them captive in his bowels.
 With the last one, Zeus, Rhea brought him a rock instead of his son, but being wrapped in swaddling clothes, Kronos swallowed him without noticing.
 Zeus was taken to a cave on the island of Crete, entrusted to the care of the nymphs Melissa and Adrasteia and suckled by the goat Amaltheia.
-When Zeus grew up, he ascended to heaven and offered Kronos a drink prepared by the Goddess Metis that made him vomit his children, then declared war on his father.
+When Zeus grew up, he ascended to heaven and offered Kronos a drink prepared by the goddess Metis that made him vomit his children, then declared war on his father.

 1.4 The Titanomachy (the battle of the Titans)